wintercms/docs/snowboard-plugin-development.md

 <a name="concepts"></a>
 ## Framework Concepts

 Snowboard works on the concept of an encompassing application, which acts as the base of functionality and is then extended through plugins.
-The main method of communication and functionality is through the use of [JavaScript classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) which offer instances and extendability, and global events - a feature in-built into Snowboard.
+The main method of communication and functionality is through the use of [JavaScript classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) which offer instances and extendability, and global events - a feature built into Snowboard.

 The following classes and abstracts are included in the Snowboard framework.